Home Staging An Ex-Rental Property For Sale

-The duvet was spare from home and the bedding was a cheap as chips plain white set from Argos.
+The duvet was spare from home and the bedding was a simple plain white set from Argos.
 The throw was off our own bed.
 I styled the bed to make it look as fabulous as possible – see my top tips for this here.
 We added a couple of cheap Lack side tables and a couple of bedside lamps from Ikea and voila!

-We didn’t add any other furniture to the room – having the bed in place meant that it was obvious that there was acres of room for wardrobes / drawers etc. in the rest of the room so we just left it.
+We didn’t add any other furniture to the room – having the bed in place meant that it was obvious that there was acres of room for wardrobes / drawers etc. in the rest of the room so we just left it at that.

 Guest Bedroom / Bedroom 2

 This bedroom had one wall that was baby pink and in previous estate agents photos, looked a bit cluttered:

 We repainted the walls white with one wall magnolia (to add a bit of warmth and interest) The bed in this room was also improvised.
 It was a double camping mattress propped up on boxes.
 I had to tell the estate agent not to let anyone sit on the bed!
 We had no other furniture in this room as we didn’t feel it was necessary.
 Aside from a couple of cushions and pillows and another simple white duvet set from Argos, our spend in this room was again very low.

 Bedroom 3 / Home Office